 The NC reviewed the size and composition of the Board for effective decision making, taking into account factors such as the scope and nature of the operations of the Group and the core competencies of Board members who are in the fields of engineering, project management, accounting and finance, and professional legal services.
 The non-executive directors constructively challenge and assist in the development of the business strategies, and assist the Board in reviewing and monitoring the Management's performance against set targets.
-Where necessary or appropriate, the independent directors may meet separately without the presence of Management.
+Where necessary or appropriate, the independent directors may meet separately without the presence of Management and the executive directors.
+The Lead Independent Director will provide feedback of such meetings to the Chairman.